TashaTJ/pawsome-portraits-v4/README.md

 ## Key Project Goals
 This project has 2 main objectives:
-To showcase a client’s graphic design portfolio in a compelling static front end application that’s simple to navigate and clear in it’s intention.
+- To showcase a client’s graphic design portfolio in a compelling static front end application that’s simple to navigate and clear in it’s intention.
-To demonstrate my competency as a developer using HMTL & CSS languages
+- To demonstrate my competency as a developer using HMTL & CSS languages

 ## Brief
 The website should promote Craig Kelly’s graphic design skills and the pet portraits he creates with them.
 Craig and I agreed the following features (in order of importance) would meet his needs:
 - A gallery of works
+- A brief explanation of the project and Craig's other work
 - Tutorials for art enthusiasts
 - A contact form for enquiries and commissions
 - Links to his social media